 Mindfulness practices will not necessarily change the external conditions of our lives.
 However, they can provide us with internal resources to more effectively navigate the internal and external challenges of life.
 Mindfulness has enabled me to increase my capacity to deal with the inevitable difficulties in life with greater strength, compassion, discipline, peace, joy, and hope.

 I am an avid practitioner of yoga, meditation, Pilates, and other mind-body practices.
 I completed teacher training in Mindfulness-based Stress Reduction at the UCSD Center for Mindfulness.
-You can also find me on the teaching schedule at Pilates Plus OC
+I teach Mindfulness and Stress Management at the Wholistic Abode in Newport Beach, CA. You can also find me on the teaching schedule at Pilates Plus OC.

 I do not provide clinical counseling and recommend that my offerings be used as a complement to any traditional psychotherapy one might require.